awsdocs/amazon-route53-docs/doc_source/dns-failover-simple-configs.md

 1. If the selected record is unhealthy, Route 53 chooses a different record\.
 This time, the unhealthy record isn't considered\.

-   For more information, see [How Amazon Route 53 Chooses Records When Health Checking Is ConfiguredHow Route 53 Chooses Records When Health Checking Is Configured](health-checks-how-route-53-chooses-records.md)\.
+   For more information, see [How Amazon Route 53 chooses records when health checking is configuredHow Route 53 chooses records when health checking is configured](health-checks-how-route-53-chooses-records.md)\.

 1. When Route 53 finds a healthy record, it responds to the query with the applicable value, such as the IP address in an A record\.